 WORKING EQUITATION RULES

 WE United licensed competitions are run under the United States Rules for Working Equitation (click on the name to open the complete rules document).
 These rules were created by a task force comprised of representatives from the Confederation for Working Equitation and WE United and represent a collaborative effort to unify the sport across the nation.
-They were updated, with minor edits, in May of 2017 and revised in November of 2017, and again in May of 2018.
+They were updated, with minor edits, in May of 2017, revised in November of 2017, May of 2018, and again in November of 2018.
 The version posted here is the current version.

 Those organizing schooling shows and clinics are encouraged to use these rules to enable competitors to familiarize themselves with the expectations for the sport prior to entering a licensed competition.

 The United States Rules for Working Equitation prohibit horses that have lost sight in both eyes from competing in Working Equitation.

 WE United has passed an exception to this rule, allowing horses that have lost sight in both eyes but have demonstrated their capacity to compete safely in WE competitions to be permitted to compete in Dressage, Ease of Handling, and Speed trials in WE United shows.

 This exception applies at all competitions licensed by WE United.